Adityagurung/Brahman.ai/README.md

 ## Reproducibility

-Follow these step-by-step instructions to set up Bhramana.ai on your system:
+Follow these step-by-step instructions to set up Brahman.ai on your system:

 ### Prerequisites
 - Git installed